Supercontinuum: Modulation instability regime

-Modulation instability (MI), leads to the breakup of a continuous wave (CW) or quasi-continuous wave fields, which becomes a train of fundamental solitons.
-It is important to stress that the solitons generated in this regime are fundamental, as several papers on CW and quasi-CW supercontinuum formation have accredited short wavelength generation to soliton fission and dispersive wave generation as described above.
+Modulation instability (MI) leads to the breakup of a continuous wave (CW) or quasi-continuous wave fields, which becomes a train of fundamental solitons.

+The solitons generated in this regime are fundamental, as several papers on CW and quasi-CW supercontinuum formation have accredited short wavelength generation to soliton fission and dispersive wave generation as described above.
 In a similar manner to the soliton fission regime, the long wavelength side of the continuum is generated by the solitons undergoing intra-pulse Raman scattering and self-frequency shifting to longer wavelengths.
 As the MI process is noise driven, a distribution of solitons with different energies are created, resulting in different rates of self-frequency shifting.
 The net result is that MI driven soliton-Raman continua tends to be spectrally much smoother than those generated in the fission regime.
 Short wavelength generation is driven by four-wave mixing, especially for higher peak powers in the quasi-CW regime.
 In the pure CW regime, short wavelength generation has only recently been achieved at wavelengths shorter than those of a 1 μm pump source.
 In this case soliton trapping has been shown to play a role in short wavelength generation in the MI driven regime.